Yann39/hyperledger-explorer-docker/README.md

 I have build a **custom setup**, that I think is simpler than the mentioned steps (from the [official repository](https://github.com/hyperledger/blockchain-explorer) _readme_ file) which consist of downloading the whole repository and then modify the files.

-Instead of downloading the repository locally and doing the modification in the sources, I get the repository directly into a **Docker** container and then link local configuration files to it using volumes.
+Instead of downloading the repository locally and doing the modification in the sources, I get the repository directly from a **Docker** container and then link local configuration files to it using volumes.

+I used the **release-3.5** branch.
+You may change the `EXPLORER_BRANCH` argument in the _docker-compose.yml_ file if you want to use a different branch (may requires other modifications).

 I have implemented a **Compose** file (_docker-compose.yaml_) that builds the images/containers for the application and the database.
 The containers will be attached to the existing Docker network of our Fabric network.